lena-han/datascoop/content/posts/campaignads.md

 Consequently, for 2020 candidates with extensive histories working on specific issues, they can be expected to emphasize their unique backgrounds.
 Kamala Harris, for instance, may focus on her experience with criminal justice reform, and Elizabeth Warren may focus on her background challenging big banks and creating progressive economic policy.
 Candidates such as Beto O’Rourke or Amy Klobuchar who have less experience in a single area will likely struggle to distinguish themselves from the rest of the field.

 Even within a very small field, Clinton and Sanders consciously strove to differentiate their campaign emphases based on their backgrounds.
-Being able to point to specific backgrounds will be vital for 2020 candidates.
+Being able to point to distinctive experiences and ideas will be vital for 2020 candidates.